Prime Time - Before & After School Club

 Mobile Phone.
 07857 897038 (switched on during Prime Time hours only)

-Before attending the Club, a completed registration form and fee of £7.50 per child should have been received by the Administrator (school office).
+Before attending the Club, a completed registration form and fee of £10.00 per child (from Sept 18)should have been received by the Administrator (school office).
 This represents acceptance of the Club rules and is an annual requirement for each child in September (or when a place becomes available).

-The fees are £2.50 for each morning session and £4.00 for the first hour, £ 3.50 second hour and £ 2.00 last 30 minutes in the evenings.
-This is payable in advance on a Monday (or before) by 10am when the booking is made.
-Late bookings are charged at £2.90 (am session) and £4.50 per hour (pm session) per child.
+The fees are £4.00 for each morning session with a breakfast or £3.00 without breakfast and £4.00 for the first hour in prime time, £ 3.50 second hour and £ 2.00 last 30 minutes in the evenings.
+This is payable on Magic Booking.

 Sickness & Accidents: